 You can reset the network settings Windows 10 by using Settings App of Window 10.
 It contains some steps that are discussed below: –

-- Step 6: – Then, a new dialog box will pop up on your screen.
+Step 6: – Then, a new dialogue box will pop up on your screen.
 It will ask you about confirmation that you want to reset the network adapters.
 Then, you will click on “Yes”

 - Step 8: – After restarting your system, your network settings will reset and you will again reconfigure your network settings.